thurrockdan/vvv-init/readme.md

 ## Basic setup

 1. Run a search and replace for `site-name` to whatever the subdomain for your development site will be
-2. Run a search and replace for `search-site-name` to whatever the subdomain for your production site is.
+2. Run a search and replace for `search-name` to whatever the subdomain for your production site is.
 This will be used to replace domains in the database
 3. Run a search and replace for `site_name` to whatever the database name for your development site will be
 4. Run a search and replace for `Site Name` to whatever the human readable name for your development site will be
 5. Remove these initial instructions, leaving the "Development environment bootstrap" heading and everything below it